SwissDataScienceCenter/renku-data-services/README.md

 ## Migrations

-We use Alembic for migrations and we have a single version table for all schemas.
+We use Alembic for migrations, and we have a single version table for all schemas.
 This version table is used by Alembic to determine what migrations have been applied or not and it resides in the `common` schema.
 That is why all the Alembic commands include the `--name common` argument.